 We encourage anyone to try as hard as they can but there is no point in going beyond your limits.
 Injury, fitness or even a family emergency may mean you have to leave the event.
 If this happens on the course please go to the nearest marshal and let them know you are dropping out.
 If you don’t then we’ll presume you are missing and will notify Mountain Rescue.

 Camping is available right at the event HQ, which must be pre-booked.
-There are plenty of places to stay in the area should you be travelling from further afield.
-Have a look at Wooler or Rothbury on Google for B&B’s.
+There are plenty of places to stay in the area should you be traveling from further afield.
+Have a look at Wooler or Rothbury on Google for B&Bs.